MerlijnWajer/pyroTorrent/sphinx/develintro.rst

 do 500 requests, each with their own connection.

 pyroTorrent makes use of both these multicall mechanisms.
 Typically it should not open more than a few connections per page load.
+Current in release 0.03, pyroTorrent does only two XMLRPC requests to load the main overview page.

 xmlrpclib Multicall